Cities brace for large crowds at anti-Trump 'No Kings' demonstrations across the US

 “If you are doing what Martin Luther King would have done, you're going to be fine," Krasner told a news conference.

 Some law enforcement agencies announced they were ramping up efforts for the weekend.
-In California, state troopers will be on “tactical alert," which means all days off are cancelled for all officers.
+In California, state troopers will be on “tactical alert," which means all days off are canceled for all officers.

 The "No Kings" theme was orchestrated by the 50501 Movement, to support democracy and against what they call the authoritarian actions of the Trump administration.
 The name 50501 stands for 50 states, 50 protests, one movement.